Kids for Camp

 Watch the short video below to see the smiles on the faces of our campers, staff and volunteers!!

 Kids for Camp is a summer learning lab for children, teens, and young adults on the autism spectrum.
 This program provides fun and intensive learning experiences for children with autism, as well as training for educators from our area.

 Kids for Camp was created in 2003 by Mrs. Judy Burns.
 At that time she was looking for summer programs for both of her sons.
 While there were many options for her neuro-typical son, she found that nothing was available for her son with autism.
 So she took matters into her own hands, partnered with Autism Pensacola, and with help from Gulf Breeze Presbyterian Church and Gulf Breeze Rotary Club, created Kids for Camp.

-To create this high-quality, structured, summer program, Autism Pensacola partners with many agencies in our area including the Sacred Heart Autism Resource Center, Escambia County School District, Santa Rosa County School District, the University of West Florida, the Center for Autism and Related Disabilities, Florida Inclusion Network, and Family Network on Disabilities.
+To create this high-quality, structured, summer program, Autism Pensacola partners with many agencies in our area including the Sacred Heart Autism Center, the Escambia County School District, the Santa Rosa County School District, The University of West Florida, FSU-CARD, The Florida Inclusion Network, and FDLRS / Westgate.